realvnc-labs/tacoscript/docs/content/get-started/no02-conditionals.md

 ---
-title: "Conditionals"
+title: 'Conditionals'
 weight: 2
 slug: conditionals
 ---

 {{< toc >}}

+_Where a conditional will run a command (e.g. to check the outcome of an `onlyif` statement) Tacoscript will use the `shell` parameter to determine the shell to run the command with._

 ## `creates`

 {{< parameter required=0 type=string|array >}}

-*`creates` parameter can have both string and array type.*
+_`creates` parameter can have both string and array type._

 ```yaml
 backup-data: